 Dr. Alaine Hutson

-My education is my most valuable asset, and it all started at the University of Pennsylvania in the city of my birth, Philadelphia.
+My education is my most valuable asset and it all started at the University of Pennsylvania in the city of my birth, Philadelphia.
 My undergraduate experience really shaped how I think, who I am, and what I do for a living.
 My education introduced me to the world of intellectuals and academics and helped me determine my career path.
-I began studying Africa and the Islamic World and wandering the globe.
+I began studying Africa and the Islamic World and wondering the globe.
 I fell in love with African and Islamic history while studying in Nigeria at the University of Ibadan and crafted my own individualized major in African Studies with a heavy emphasis on history and Arabic training and much study with visiting international scholars.
 Along the way I became a student-athlete, learning to row on the Schuylkill River and being part of a strong crew tradition at the school.
-The opportunities I took advantage of as an undergraduate really helped me stand out from the crowd of applicants for graduate school; I won a full CIC fellowship to Indiana University where I earned my M.A and Ph.D. and along the way was able to study with a few famous African historians at Oxford University and learn an African language, Hausa, at SOAS.
+The opportunities I took advantage of as an undergraduate really helped me stand out from the crowd of applicants for graduate school; I won a full CIC fellowship to Indiana University where I earned my M.A and Ph.D. and along the way was able to study with a few famous African historians at Oxford University and learn an African language, Hausa, at SOAS, London.

 I hope that Huston-Tillotson University graduates cherish their undergraduate education as I do mine and along the way to earning their degrees they are afforded opportunities that will enrich and change their lives for the better; that is my goal in teaching and working with students here.